 Please try to identify a research project that suits you.
 This is to ensure a proper match between your research interests and your prospective supervisors.
 If you are attracted by more than one project in ACCE, rather than applying to several, we would encourage informal discussions with different project supervisors to help you decide which is the most appropriate project, to maximize your chances of obtaining a studentship.
 Contact details for academic staff can be found on each project description.

 Once your application has been received, it will be assessed by the appropriate project supervisors.
 You might be asked to discuss your suitability for the project with the supervisors.
-The strongest applications will be then forwarded to the York ACCE Admissions Committee for shortlisting.
-If your application is shortlisted, you will be invited for a formal interview where you will be required to make a 10 minute presentation to the panel.
-The interviews will take place at the University of York in the week beginning 11 February 2019 (or the following week).
+The strongest applications will then be forwarded to the York ACCE Admissions Committee for shortlisting.
+If your application is shortlisted, you will be invited for a formal interview where you will be required to make a 5-minute presentation to the panel.
+The interviews will take place in the Department of Biology on a date to be confirmed in February 2020.
 Video interviews can be arranged for international applicants.
 You will be notified as soon as possible after the interview dates whether your application has been successful, placed on a reserve list, or unsuccessful.
 If you are successful, you will be required to confirm your intention to accept the studentship soon afterwards.

-If you have any queries related to the application process please contact email@example.com
+If you have any queries related to the application process, please email firstname.lastname@example.org.